 New in iOS 11, you can quickly connect to a Wi-Fi network by scanning a router’s QR code in Apple’s Camera app on your iPhone or iPad, no password typing required whatsoever?
 In this tutorial, we show you how to connect to wifi using your iPhone camera.

-How to join Wi-Fi networks using Camera app
+How to join a Wi-Fi network using your iPhone camera

 The iOS camera app supports QR code scanning, which allows you to automatically visit an underlying website, pair with a HomeKit accessory, add contact information, share a Wi-Fi password, join a Wi-Fi network, and much more.
 Scanning the QR code found on the back of your router is probably the fastest and most efficient way of connecting to the wireless network using the underlying login credentials.

 1) Open the Settings app on your device with iOS 11 or later.

 2) Scroll halfway down and tap Camera.

 3) Slide the switch next to Scan QR Codes to the ON position.

 You can now scan QR codes with Apple’s stock Camera app

 4) Open the Camera app and tap Photo at the bottom.

 5) Point the camera at the QR code that’s printed somewhere on the back of the router.